Who We Are

 (The unruly crowd of PostDocs, PhDs, Master students occasionally manages to disturb the professorial ongoings.)

-- Céline Marie Løken Cunen (from August 2014), with Nils LH and Bo Lindqvist as supervisors: She will work on methodological aspects concerning the use of confidence distributions for combination of information from different sources.
-The project will also involve an application in evolutionary biology, concerning the estimation of the diversification rate in groups of species over evolutionary time.
+- Céline Marie Løken Cunen (from August 2014, completed PhD December 2018), with Nils LH and Bo Lindqvist as supervisors: She has worked on methodological aspects concerning the use of confidence distributions for combination of information from different sources.
+The project at one stage also involved an application in evolutionary biology, concerning the estimation of the diversification rate in groups of species over evolutionary time, but later on turned its attention to wars and whales.
 Céline has a bachelor's degree in biology and a master's degree in applied statistics, both from the Norwegian University of Life Sciences.
+Her PhD dissertation Wars and Whales: Extension and Applications of Confidence Curves and Focused Model Selection was completed in June 2018, and she very successfully defended her work in a public disputation December 2018.
+During her active PhD years she has given talks on three different continents, and her work on the Wars of the Roses has been picked up in a dozen languages.
 She plays the cello in the University Symphony Orchestra.

 - Sam-Erik Walker (from October 2014), with Nils LH as main supervisor: He will work on using robust and computationally convenient M-estimators for focussed statistical inference in various contexts.
 The project will also involve an application in ensemble based probabilistic forecasting of air pollution for Oslo.
-Sam-Erik has a bachelor's degree in computer science and a master's degree in statistics, both from the University of Oslo.
+Sam-Erik has a bachelor's degree in computer science and a master's degree in statistics, the latter on probabilistic modelling of air pollution from road traffic, both from the University of Oslo.
 He has more than 25 years of work experience from the Norwegian Institute for Air Research (NILU).

-- Emil Aas Stoltenberg (from August 2015), with Sven Ove Samuelsen and Nils LH as superviors.
+- Emil Aas Stoltenberg (from August 2015, completed PhD May 2020), with Sven Ove Samuelsen and Nils LH as superviors.
 His Master project with Nils LH was completed in June 2015, with thesis title "The c-Loss Function: Balancing Total and Individual Risk in the Simultaneous Estimation of Poisson Means".
 It concerns simultaneous estimation of an ensemble of Poisson parameters, using different loss functions, where certain estimation strategies uniformly dominate the maximum likelihood procedure.
 He also works with empirical Bayes methods, yielding estimators that nonparametrically smooth towards e.g. given Poisson regression models.
 Emil holds a previous Master's degree in political science, with thesis title "Bayesian Forecasting of Election Results in Multiparty Systems".
 His political forecasting work put him in the news, and in several television programmes he was educating the Norwegian population on the ins and outs of the US presidential election processes when Trump won.
 Emil plays basketball at a high national level, and has contributed to Nordberg Basket's phenomenal rise through the divisional system from 2011 to 2016.
-Emil is since August 2015 a PhD student with the PharmaTox research programme.
-The project relates to possible long-term effects of pharmaceuticals on neurodevelopment.
-Also other research directions will be worked with within his PhD project.
+His PhD project was inside the PharmaTox research programme.
+The project was partly related to possible long-term effects of pharmaceuticals on neurodevelopment.
+Also other research directions were worked with within his PhD project, including estimation in multi-parameter Poisson models, modelling and inference for on-off data, and inference for stochastic volatility.
+In May 2020, he submitted his broad-horizoned thesis Epidemiological, Econometric, and Decision Theoretic Applications of Statistical Inference.

-- Vinnie Ko (from August 2016), with Nils LH and Ingrid Hobæk Haff as supervisors: His work will involve pair-copula constructions for multiple dependence, including aspects of both estimation and model selection; models and methods for fraud detection; and methods and application stories involving versions of the II-CC-FF (Independent Inspection, Confidence Conversion, Focused Fusion) paradigm of Cunen and Hjort.
+- Vinnie Ko (from August 2016, completed PhD in October 2019), with Nils LH and Ingrid Hobæk Haff as supervisors: His work has involved pair-copula constructions for multiple dependence, including aspects of both estimation and model selection; models and methods for fraud detection; and methods and application stories involving versions of the II-CC-FF (Independent Inspection, Confidence Conversion, Focused Fusion) paradigm of Cunen and Hjort.
 Vinnie is a Korean and Dutch writer, columnist, and statistician, die bekend werd door zinjn columns over de Nederlandse taal en cultur, and with a set of these columns collected and edited for the book Met hartelijke groente: Nederlands door Koreaanse ogen (Podium, Amsterdam, 2016).
+He delivered his PhD dissertation Model Selection for Copulas and Model Pruning for Neural Networks in May 2019, as ridiculously early as fifteen months before the so-called deadline for his stipendship, comprising three papers with Hjort, already published in strong journals, and a conference paper, for good measure.
+He very successfully defeneded his PhD in October 2019.

-Other Master- and PhD students associated with FocuStat
+Other Master students and PhD candidates associated with FocuStat

 Josephina Argyrou, Master student, with Nils LH as supervisor: The project has involved confidence distributions and confidence curves, partly aiming for second-order correct constructions, e.g. via t-bootstrapping.
 Josephina has part of her previous education and experiences in Cyprus and in England.
 Her master thesis, Topics in Confdence Distributions, was completed in October 2017.